Explore Coupar Angus

 Frequently asked questions

-The Cistercian Abbey ruins (one of the most powerful monasteries in medieval Scotland), the Strathmore Valley, the soft fruit farming, and a small Perthshire market town at the heart of Scotland's most fertile valley Roam surfaces the hidden gems that make Coupar Angus worth exploring.
+Coupar Angus is a place in Perthshire known for the Cistercian Abbey ruins (one of the most powerful monasteries in medieval Scotland), the Strathmore Valley, the soft fruit farming, and a small Perthshire market town at the heart of Scotland's most fertile valley.
+Coupar Angus Abbey, founded in 1161 by Malcolm IV, was one of the most powerful Cistercian monasteries in Scotland — its abbots were among the most influential figures in medieval Scottish politics.
+The population is around 2,500.

-Yes — Roam is live in Coupar Angus and across Perth and Kinross.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Coupar Angus and across Perthshire.
+It is available on iOS and Android.